Three Best Practices to Prevent Identity Fraud

 If you keep your accounts public, or accept friend requests from online strangers, you run the risk of leaving important data open for anyone to gather.
 Cybercriminals may use some of that information to create profiles in your name, or to gather certain clues to help bypass security questions for your online accounts.

-None of this is to say that you shouldn’t share anything on social media at all, but it’s not a bad idea to think before you post.
+None of this is to say that you shouldn’t share anything on social media.
+But it’s not a bad idea to think before you post.

 Phishing & social engineering: Watch what you click

-Phishing is a common social engineering cyberattack where hackers send messages to victims containing malicious links or webpages.
+Phishing is a common social engineering cyberattack where hackers send messages containing malicious links or webpages.
 These messages are often sent under the guise of something either good or bad.

-For example, a phishing email may say you’ve won a contest, and to claim your prize, you need to click on a link.
-Other examples including messages claiming that there’s an issue with an account, and the only way to fix it is to go to the company’s “website.”
+For example, a phishing email claims that you’ve won a contest.
+To claim your prize, you need to click on a link.
+They may also claim that there’s an issue with an account, and the only way to fix it is to go to the company’s “website.”

 These malicious links may ask you to enter in valuable pieces of information, or may trigger a malware download.
 Either way, the goal is to trick you into turning over information tied to your digital identity.
 As outlined by the examples above, cybercriminals want these data points to fill out forms and use services in your name.
 By falling for a phishing scheme, you are unknowingly giving them all the information they need.

 But there are ways to spot fakes.
-If you see a message that conveys an unusual sense of urgency, or includes plenty of misspellings, you are likely facing a hacker.
+If you see a message that conveys an unusual sense of urgency, or includes misspellings, you are likely facing a hacker.

 Protect your identity everyday